VictorOduorKe/shoe-base/README.md

 # 👟 Shoe Palace - React E-Commerce Website

-Welcome to **Shoe Palace**, a stylish and responsive e-commerce website built with **React**.
+Welcome to **Shoe Base**, a stylish and responsive e-commerce website built with **React**.
 This project showcases a curated list of trendy footwear with features like filtering, searching, and product descriptions.
 Ideal for learning or adapting into a real-world online store.

 ---